75th Academy Awards: Ceremony information

 In November 2002, the Academy hired veteran Oscar telecast producer Gilbert Cates to oversee the telecast for the eleventh time.
 "With ten shows under his belt, no other living producer even comes close to the depth of his experience," said AMPAS president Frank Pierson in a press release announcing the selection.
 "Gil practically invented the awards show as a stylistic genre.
 We're privileged to have him present a very special event to celebrate the 75th anniversary of the Oscars."
 A few days later, actor and comedian Steve Martin was chosen to emcee the upcoming telecast.
 Cates explained his reason to bring back the veteran comedian saying, "A host who's witty, clever, sharp, intelligent, quick on his feet and always on top of the unfolding action.
 Wait, I've forgotten something.
 Oh yeah, and outrageously funny."
 According to the article published in the Los Angeles Times, Cates approached actor and veteran Oscar host Billy Crystal for emceeing duties.
 However, as time passed and Crystal was still undecided regarding the job, Cates offered the hosting role to Martin.
 In a statement, Martin expressed that he was honored to be selected to emcee the telecast joking, "I'm very pleased to be hosting the Oscars again, because fear and nausea always make me lose weight."
-In addition, this was the first Oscar ceremony broadcast in high-definition.
+In addition, this was the first Academy Award ceremony to be broadcast in high-definition.

-The ceremony took place on March 23, 2003, at the Kodak Theatre in Hollywood, Los Angeles beginning at 5:30 p.m.
-PST / 8:30 p.m.
-EST. To commemorate the 75th anniversary of the Academy Awards, 59 actors who have received both competitive and honorary awards appeared seated onstage together during a segment called Oscar's Family Album.
-Each former winner was acknowledged by announcer Neil Ross and Randy Thomas with the films he or she won for.
-At the end of the segment newly minted winners Adrien Brody, Chris Cooper, Nicole Kidman, and Catherine Zeta-Jones, along with Honorary Oscar recipient Peter O'Toole, joined them.

 Furthermore, the American-led invasion of Iraq affected the telecast and its surrounding events.
 Hours after news that the war had commenced several actors such as Cate Blanchett, Jim Carrey, and Will Smith resigned from their roles as presenters citing safety concerns and respect for military families.
 Despite pleas from broadcaster ABC to postpone the proceedings up to a week, AMPAS president Pierson and ceremony producer Cates refused to delay the gala to a different date citing unavailability of the Kodak Theatre during that time.
 Pierson also stated that moving the festivities to a different venue would be too expensive for the Academy.
 However, they also announced that the red carpet festivities would be severely curtailed.
 The bleacher seats situated along Hollywood Boulevard would also be dismantled, and ticket holders for those seats would receive rain checks that were good towards the following year's event.
 Periodically during commercial breaks, ABC News anchor and journalist Peter Jennings gave news brief updates regarding the events happening overseas.

+To celebrate the 75th anniversary of the Academy Awards, 59 actors who have received both competitive and honorary awards appeared seated onstage together during a segment called Oscar's Family Album.
+Each former winner was acknowledged by announcers Randy Thomas and Neil Ross with the films he or she won for.
+At the end of the segment newly minted winners Adrien Brody, Chris Cooper, Nicole Kidman, and Catherine Zeta-Jones, along with Honorary Oscar recipient Peter O'Toole, joined them.